jimthemighty/platform-scaffold/web/DEVELOPING.md

 ## Running CircleCI using an in-progress SDK branch

 Occasionally when you are developing a feature in the SDK it may be useful to have CircleCI do a full build using your branch of the SDK.
-To do this you will need to publish a custom version of the `progressive-web-sdk` node module based on your branch:
+To do this you will need to publish a custom version of the `progressive-web-sdk` package based on your branch:

 1. Check out your branch of the SDK

 2. Ensure that the SDK's `package.json` is newer than the currently published version (you double-check what is "latest" [here](https://www.npmjs.com/package/progressive-web-sdk).).
 Bump the *patch* up if you need to.
    For example: if npmjs.com shows the SDK being at v0.17.2 you would change the `package.json`'s version to be 0.17.3.

-3. Run `npm publish --tag betaX` (where "`X`" is an increasing integer as you test)
+3. Run `npm publish --tag betaX` (where "`X`" is an increasing integer as you test).
+You can check what the latest `betaX` tag is by running: `npm view progressive-web-sdk versions`  Check if the patch version you're working on has any tags, and if it does, use a number greater than the largest `betaX` for your version.

+   _**Note**: Do not use a version that has already been published.
+If the published version of progressive-web-sdk is 0.17.2 when you begin, make sure you follow step #2 and bump it to 0.17.3!_

 4. Update the scaffold `package.json` so that the `"progressive-web-sdk"` dependency is specified as follows:
    ```json